Options to help repay your student loans are listed below.

 payment amount then increases by 10% every 2 years for the remaining loan term.
 Please contact us

-You have your choice of four payment methods.
+You have your choice of five payment methods.
 Click on the type for more information.

 How Payments Are Applied

-are automatically deducted from your account.
+are automatically deducted from your checking or savings account.
 You may get an interest rate

 reduction with EFT.

 Online payment system that allows to you make one-time payments or schedule recurring payments up to 6 months in advance.
 You may also make special allocations to a single loan or group.
 Frequently Asked Questions.

 - Pay by phone:

 An Interactive Voice Response (IVR) bill payment program can be accessed by calling our toll-free number 1-800-693-8220.
 Please have your checking or savings account and routing numbers ready.